migueldiazacevedo/migueldiazacevedo/README.md

 ### A bit about me:

-- 🧠 **Data Scientist with a Neuroscience Background**: My focus these days is transforming data into actionable insights, full stop, domain-agnostic.
+- 🧠 **Data Scientist with a Neuroscience Background**: My focus these days is transforming data into actionable insights, full stop.
 For over ten years, I pursued neuroscience in academic settings.
 I still love neuroscience and hope to contribute to the field through my life's work.
+That said, I'm a data scientist who wants to rigorously follow analyses wherever they logically go.
+I want to find meaning in the mess and generate predictive models, domain-agnostic.
+Let's grow our collective knowledge through data!

 - 🔭 **Current Focus**: Deepening my knowledge of **machine learning** and diving into **deep learning** techniques.
-Currently focused on **PyTorch**, **Language AI**, and **Computer Vision**
+Currently focused on: **PyTorch**, **Language AI**, and **Computer Vision**

 - 🌱 **Learning Goals**: Expanding my expertise in areas like neural networks, computer vision, RNNs/NLP/transformers, and model interpretability.